UnseenWizzard/unseenwizzard.github.io/_posts/2018-11-17-gamedev_personas.md

 ```
 As the captain you need to ensure that the basic needs of your crew members are met.

-  As crewmember Ix I don't want the ship to stay in the same place too long.
+  As crew member Ix I don't want the ship to stay in the same place too long.

-  As crewmember Ix I want the engineering deck to be well equip.
+  As crew member Ix I want the engineering deck to be well equip.

-  As crewmember Ix I want the kitchen to be well equip.
+  As crew member Ix I want the kitchen to be well equip.
 ```

 These obviously already define some key game mechanics: